Aristea is developing novel therapies for autoimmune and inflammatory diseases with significant unmet medical needs.

 Despite currently available treatments for oral Behcet’s disease, physicians that treat Behcet’s disease still identify a significant unmet medical need that needs to be addressed with the development of new therapies.

-Hidradenitis suppurativa (HS) is a chronic and progressive dermatological condition caused by inflammation of the sweat glands that causes nodules, abscesses, and scarring on the skin and is characterized by significant pain.
+Hidradenitis suppurativa (HS) is a chronic and progressive inflammatory dermatological condition that causes skin nodules, abscesses, and scarring and is characterized by significant pain.
 The disease usually affects skin folds where the skin rubs together, including the armpits, groin, buttocks, and breasts, and it can be a serious impediment to daily quality of life.

 The disease is estimated to affect between 0.03% and 4% of the population.
-Antibiotics, steroids, retinoids, and immunosuppressive biologics are used to control symptoms with limited success, but no cure for HS exists.
+Antibiotics, steroids, retinoids, OTC pain medication, hormonal therapies, and immune-modulating biologics are used to control symptoms with limited success, but no cure for HS exists.

 At Aristea, we are committed to bringing new medicines to patients through a focused, diligent, and agile approach that keeps patients’ quality of life as a priority.